-- Rats reach puberty very young at six to eight weeks of age.
+- Male rats are sexually mature by 6 to 10 weeks; female rats are sexually mature by eight to 12 weeks.
 They shouldn't be bred this young though, so make sure males and females are separated before they reach this age.

 - Females go into heat for about 24 hours every four or five days once they reach puberty and may seem agitated or restless during this time.
 This is why it is so easy to breed rats.

 Pet rats are relatively easy to care for but that doesn't mean they are low maintenance pets.
 They require a fair amount of attention and exercise time outside of their cages—at least an hour a day is ideal.

 Since rats are very social they should never be kept alone.
 Same sex pairs or groups are ideal.
 Males usually get along fine with other males, especially if introduced at a young age or if they are litter mates.

 Keeping rats in groups does not make them more difficult to tame if they are handled from a young age.
 You won't have to worry about creating a bond with your pet, even if you have several of them.
 Many rat owners love the curiosity of their pets and compare the companionship of a rat to that of a dog.

 8 Things to Know Before Adopting a Pet Rat

 Where to Get a Pet Rat

 A few options exist to you if you are searching for a new pet rat.
 While the obvious option, a pet store is only a good option for getting a pet rat if the staff is knowledgeable about caring for rats.
 Look to see if they keep them in appropriate and clean housing with a good diet and handle them regularly.
 Also, look for stores that house males and females separately to avoid a surprise litter.